Qarik-Group/concourse-tutorial/docs/basics/task-outputs-to-inputs.md

-# Passing task outputs to another task
+# Passing Task Outputs to Task Inputs

 In section 10 our task `web-app-tests` consumed an input resource and ran a script that ran some unit tests.
 The task did not create anything new.
 Some tasks will want to create something that is then passed to another task for further processing (this section); and some tasks will create something that is pushed back out to the external world (next section).